 The .NET developer community have developed other possible uses of Blazor.
 One of the most promising uses is the development of cross platform desktop apps by combining Electron with the power of Blazor.
 Electron is a browser-based framework for creating cross platform desktop applications.
 Electron makes it easy for web developers to develop desktop applications.

 Many popular applications such as Visual Studio Code, Discord, and Slack use Electron.
 By combining Electron with Blazor, .NET Developers can easily create cross platform applications without having to learn completely new frameworks. .NET Developers are able to get the best of both worlds.

 Another interesting implementation of Blazor, is BlazorMobile.
 BlazorMobile does just what is sounds and allows developers to create mobile applications by using Blazor.
 This lowers the barrier of entry even further for mobile development by providing .NET Web developers an easy way to create cross platform hybrid mobile applications.

 Now .NET developers have even more options when creating desktop and mobile applications.
 On top of that, many of the disadvantages of Blazor are not present inside of these implementations because in both cases the app runs locally, which provides quicker load times.

 Blazor is still in preview, but already has a decent backing from the .NET community.
-The community page, which can be found here, has many libraries and examples.
+The community page has many libraries and examples.
 So far, the reviews of Blazor are overwhelmingly positive.